kirtanag/analysis/README.md

 C. The heatmap is a rich data source, and can be interacted with here -
 ### https://kirtanag.github.io/data_analysis/AirPodsInteractiveHeatmap.html

-Some key conclusions from it include:
+Some key conclusions from it include: <br>
 [a] Overall, a lot of users talk about the product's sound quality, as well as phone (presumably about connecting to their phone) <br>
 [b] Unsurprisingly, members of the ecosystem talk about sound quality more than other reviewers. <br>
 [c] There is a non-trivial downward movement of the mention of quality in the overall heatmap as time progresses. <br>